 Your story should be more focused on explaining the results of your project, not just the actions taken in the process.

 What were your findings?
 How were you able to help your team members participate fully in the project?
 What were some critical design or usability issues you uncovered during the project that were unknown to your team beforehand?
 How were you able to handle five design projects or moderate five usability tests a day to meet a tight schedule?

 Your interviewers are more interested in discussing these results which is why they should be the focus of your story.
 Remember, it’s often not enough to talk about what you did, but explain in few words how you helped your team and solved a problem for the company and your users.

 Next time you go into a UX design interview, don’t underestimate the power of compelling storytelling.
 Just remember to prepare what you’re going to say beforehand and avoid going into too much detail.
 Lead with the most interesting part of the story, and don’t forget to explain the results.
 Using these pointers, you’ll be well on your way to nailing your next UX role.

-- 21 essential UX design interview questions (and how to answer them).
+- 21 common UX interview questions

 - 15 UX portfolio mistakes to avoid as a junior designer

 - How to design a stand-out UX resume